scanalesespinoza/battlebit-tower/README.md

 Day 2, Super tired, is so dark but I can not sleep, for some reazon my head don't want me rest, maybe is danger maybe some thing bad is going to happen.

+I fill I'm going forward, like baby steps, but at least steps, every one says that the begining is the wors part, and the only one as a few can tell.
+I have a little pain in my arm, hope is nothing serious, I can not let me go slowly time is not a friend today.